jgrassler/talks/monasca-onboarding/src/main.md

 ## Persister (`monasca-persister`)

 `monasca-persister` is the key element in the metrics processing pipeline.
 You will find it in the [monasca-persister](https://github.com/openstack/monasca-persister) repository.

 When all is said and done, its job is very simple:

 It consumes the metrics `monasca-api` and `monasca-transformer` publish to the message queue and stores them in the time series database.

-There are two `monasca-persister` implementations: a Python and a Java.
-We are planning on deprecating the Java one but for now contributions should still target both.
+There are two `monasca-persister` implementations: one in Python and one in Java.
+We are planning on deprecating the Java implementation, but for now contributions should still target both.

 As with other components, `monasca-persister` uses shared code from `monasca-common`, so you may have to submit changes to `monasca-common` as well